docker/docs/docker-for-windows/troubleshoot.md

 #### Hyper-V

-Docker Desktop requires a Hyper-V as well as the Hyper-V Module for Windows Powershell to be installed and enabled.
+Docker Desktop requires Hyper-V as well as the Hyper-V Module for Windows Powershell to be installed and enabled.
 The Docker Desktop installer enables it for you.